 The rebellious tone at the start of News of the World continues throughout.
 Sheer Heart Attack is sheer punk rock.
 I can see myself at 17, kicking out my bedroom window with this song blasting through my headphones; running away from family drama to mess around with my neighborhood friends.
 It’s fast, spontaneous and loud.
 Freddie Mercury sings like Elvis, and Brian May plays like Ace Frehley.
 It’s a different kind of Queen vibe that I really love.

 I appreciate the simplicity of the songs on this album.
 It doesn’t overcompensate.
 I not only like every song, I think each one is spectacular.
-I have already listened to each one over 20 times since Ray put this album in my hands last week.
 Spread Your Wings is definitely my favorite song off News of the World.
 I love a good story within a song, and it reminds me of the narrative expressed in Bad Company’s Shooting Star.
 Oh, and you MUST watch the music video below.
 It has total Minnesota winter vibes.

 News of the World has one of the most recognizable album artwork of all time.
 It’s scary but cool, and the giant fire-eyed robot brings to mind a sci-fi type Godzilla who REALLY hates rock and roll for some dumb reason.
 The boys of Queen had no chance, as their bodies and their fans were captured and ripped to shreds by the heartless monster named Frank.
 To me, the depiction doesn’t seem to correlate with what the album is all about, but I don’t think that matters much.
 I care about what’s inside most of all.